+15. Several EU countries have now introduced (or are planning to introduce) enhanced procedures to make WHT procedures more efficient.
+In this context, do you think that there is a need for EU action in order to make WHT refund/relief procedures more efficient?

+- Strongly support

+- □ Support

+- $\hfill\square$ Support to some extend

+- $\hfill\square$ Do not support

+- Don't know

+16. What would be the added value of an action at EU level, compared to actions taken by Member States? (i.e. harmonized system, single set of standardized forms, common procedures, etc.)?

+- High added value as there would be an EU wide harmonized framework in place (no more fragmented WHT systems across the EU)

+- □ Medium value

+- □ Low added value as an EU wide harmonized framework is not needed

+- $\hfill\square$ No added value

+- Don't know

+III.
+Policy options

-WHT , al EU countries have now introduced (or are planning to introduce) enhanced procedures to make procedures more efficient.
-In this context, do you think that there is a need for EU action in order to WHT refund/relief procedures more efficient? • Strongly support Support Fr Do not support Don't know DOIL CKNOW would be the added value of an action at EU level, compared to actions taken by Member States? (i.e. onized system, single set of standardized forms, common procedures, etc.)?
-High added value as there would be an EU wide harmonized framework in place (no more fragmented WHT systems across the EU) Medium value Low added value as an EU wide harmonized framework is not needed No added value Don't know cy options investor, which mechanism would you prefer to have in place across the EU to obtain the return on cross-border investment from securities?
-Preference for a harmonized relief at source system 3 (hereby the reduced WHT rate over dividends, interests, etc. is applied directly by the issuer of the securities/financial institution) Preference for a harmonised and more efficient refund procedure system (whereby the issuer of the securities/financial institution applies the domestic WHT rate and then the investor claims the refund of the excessive tax withheld) Preference for putting in place a combination of both previous mechanisms No preference for one or the other system, provided that current system is not burdensome and that it is efficient Other 10 100 inancial intermedians, which machanism would you prefer to have in place agrees.
-I'll to manage the inancial intermediary, which mechanism would you prefer to have in place across EU to manage the on your clients' investments in order to remove barriers to cross-border investment?
-Current system with different national procedures in place Harmonized system of relief at source Harmonized system of improved refund procedures A combination of the above systems (relief at source and refund system) Other N/A
+17. As an investor, which mechanism would you prefer to have in place across the EU to obtain the return on your cross-border investment from securities?

+- □ Preference for a harmonized relief at source system3 (hereby the reduced WHT rate over dividends, interests, etc. is applied directly by the issuer of the securities/financial institution) - □ Preference for a harmonised and more efficient refund procedure system (whereby the issuer of the securities/financial institution applies the domestic WHT rate and then the investor claims the refund of the excessive tax withheld) - Preference for putting in place a combination of both previous mechanisms - No preference for one or the other system, provided that current system is not burdensome and that it is efficient - □ Other

+18. As a financial intermediary, which mechanism would you prefer to have in place across EU to manage the return on your clients' investments in order to remove barriers to cross-border investment?

+- $\hfill\square$ Current system with different national procedures in place - $\hfill\square$ Harmonized system of relief at source - $\hfill\square$ \hfill Harmonized system of improved refund procedures - □ A combination of the above systems (relief at source and refund system) - □ Other